Finnish National Theatre

-Historical roots of the theatre
+History

+The Finnish Theatre was founded in the Grand Duchy of Finland in 1872.
+The Grand Duke of Finland, Emperor of Russia, Alexander II, and the Imperial Senate of Finland approved the founding of the theatre.
+In 1863, Emperor Alexander II elevated the Finnish language to an equal status alongside Swedish.
+The founding of the theatre was part of Emperor Alexander II's favorable attitude toward the status of Finnish.
+The improvement of the Finnish language's status also increased its standing among the elite.

 The Finnish National Theatre is the oldest Finnish speaking professional theatre in Finland.

 The birth of the Finnish National Theatre was closely linked to the nation's political and cultural ideology during the late nineteenth century.
 Finland was a part of the Russian Empire, and its intellectual elite was Swedish speaking.
 Finnish language and art, including theatre, became the cornerstones of a cultural movement which began in the 1860s, gradually developing political ambitions by the turn of the century, and eventually leading to national independence in 1917.

 The theatre was established as a touring theatre in 1872 by the name Suomalainen teatteri, The Finnish Theatre.
 The first performance was given on 13 October 1872 in the west coast town of Pori at the Hotel Otava, which today is considered to be the birthplace of the Finnish-language theatre.
 For the first thirty years of its existence, The Finnish Theatre functioned primarily as a touring company.
 Its first directors were the siblings Kaarlo and Emilie Bergbom.

-The theatre did not acquire a permanent home until 1902, when a purpose-built structure was erected prominently in the heart of Helsinki, adjacent to the city's main railway station, the Helsinki Central railway station.
+The theatre did not acquire a permanent home until 1902, after a purpose-built structure was erected prominently in the heart of Helsinki, adjacent to the city's main railway station, the Helsinki Central railway station.
 The building was designed by Onni Tarjanne in the National Romantic style, inspired by romantic nationalism.
 At the same time, the name Finnish Theatre was switched into the Finnish National Theatre.
 In 1939, the Aleksis Kivi Memorial (designed by Wäinö Aaltonen) was erected in front of the theatre, to commemorate the Aleksis Kivi and his role in Finnish theatrical art.

-The Finnish National Theatre building is reportedly haunted by at least three ghosts - an unknown Grey Lady and the ghosts of actors Urho Somersalmi and Aarne Leppänen.
+The Finnish National Theatre building is reportedly haunted by at least three ghosts – an unknown Grey Lady and the ghosts of actors Urho Somersalmi and Aarne Leppänen.